flukejones/rog-core/README.md

 - LED brightness
 - Last used built-in mode
 - fan-boost/thermal mode
+- battery charging limit

 The daemon also saves the settings per mode as the keyboard does not do this itself - this means cycling through modes with the Aura keys will use the settings that were used via CLI.

 Daemon mode creates a config file at `/etc/rogcore.conf` which you can edit a little of.
 Most parts will be byte arrays, but you can adjust things like `mode_performance`.

 ### DBUS Input